Copepods Through the Lens of Chemistry

 However, many diatom species produce toxins that negatively impact these predators, including copepods.
 The toxin, known as oxylipin, is a signaling molecule that affects the development of copepod offspring.
 Figure 5 shows the chemical structures of different types of oxylipins.
 Oxylipins can compromise embryonic and larval development by inhibiting fertilization processes or induce malformations in offspring (Lauritano et al. 2012).

-Figure 5: Chemical structures of different types of oxylipins.
+Fig. 5.
+Chemical structures of different types of oxylipins.
 (Barbosa et al. 2016).

 Oxylipins create these issues for copepods by acting as ligands for specific receptors on copepod cells.
 By doing so, a signaling cascade is initiated and leads to changes in gene expression and cellular metabolism.
 A study by Lauritano et al., in 2012 looked at the effects of feeding on diatoms of copepods of different aquatic environments.
 The Calanus Helgolandicus copepod was studied from the North Sea, the Atlantic Ocean, and the Mediterranean Sea.
 The study found that each population was affected on different levels and responses to the toxins were also population-specific.

 Lauritano used knowledge from other studies of toxin effects on copepods to know what genes were of interest within their study.
-The copepods genes observed were proteins HSP40 and HSP70 (responsible for response to environmental stress factors), the microsomal cytochrome P450 (involved in oxidative modification for turning chemicals into hydrophilic metabolites), catalase, superoxide dismutase (responsible for detoxification of reactive oxygen species), six-aldehyde dehydrogenase (involved in detoxification of certain oxylipins), and three apoptosis regulating genes.
+The copepods genes observed were HSP40 and HSP70 (responsible for response to environmental stress factors), the microsomal cytochrome P450 (involved in oxidative modification for turning chemicals into hydrophilic metabolites), catalase, superoxide dismutase (responsible for detoxification of reactive oxygen species), six-aldehyde dehydrogenase (involved in detoxification of certain oxylipins), and three apoptosis regulating genes.
 The results of the data obtained were that North Sea copepods reacted most effectively to the toxins, the Mediterranean Sea copepods did the worst, leaving the Atlantic Ocean copepods somewhere between them.
 The results were dependent on whether any, all, or none of the six-aldehyde dehydrogenase were activated.
 Activation of these genes were observed at 24 and 48 hours after exposure.
-The data for each populations’ activation is shown in Figure 6.
+The data for each populations’ activation is shown in Fig. 6.

 Figure 6 : Aldehyde dehydrogenase activation levels in different populations of copepods (bars in negative being no activation while bars in positive are higher levels of activation) (Lauritano et al. 2012).